Where is Monte-Carlo Located?

 The Prince Palace of Monaco :

 The Palazzo dei Principi is the official residence of the Prince of Monaco.
-Built on the ruins of a Genoese fortress, it has been owned by the Grimaldi family since 1297.
+Built on the ruins of a Genoese fortress, it has belonged to the Grimaldi family since 1297.
 There is a legend that the Guelph leader, Francisco Grimaldi, entered the palace, disguised as a monk and accompanied by his cousin Rainier I Grimaldi, and he took it.

 The Old City Monaco: le Vieux Monaco